 Permanent BMP's or measures are not required to prevent pollution of surface water, groundwater, or stormwater that originates upgradient from the site because this stormwater consists primarily of runoff from surrounding properties that are adjacent to the project site and are of different ownership.
-The upgradient stormwater will travel through the project site in natural(existing) drainage channels(creeks), that will not be disturbed.
-However, where channel improvements will be necessary to bypass the upgradient flow, the proposed improvements will be vegetated or lined with rock riprap(where solid rock is not encountered) upon completion of the channels.
+Interceptor swales are being proposed just inside the property lines to bypass the upgradient flow and these swales will be vegetated upon completion of the site.